jWebTools: open-source project

 Except for Html, all html elements are represented by a subclass of the abstract class <Element>.
 To create a page, begin by deriving from Html:

 Also note the general layout of element calls.
-For example, the "tag" name, Body is followed by new, then -Es.
-Here -Es is an abbreviation for -elements followed by a list of elements that exist within the body elememt.
+For example, the "tag" name, Body is followed by new (or :), then -->.
+Here --> takes a list of -elements that are contained within the body elememt.
 In this case there's an h2, then a div with its own list of elements to be rendered within it.
 It should be obvious this follows the normal flow of html markup.

-An advantage of this way of creating pages is the clean separation of logic for sections of page code.
-That makes what each is doing more readily understandable and contributes to easier site maintenance.
+An advantage of this way of creating pages is the clean separation of logic among computing values and displaying them.
+Data flow is then more understandable which contributes to effective site maintenance.

 Using the Tag namespace

 This example looks a lot like the previous one.
 Only here we're using an ordinary namespace and procs to implement the page.
-Notice that the prior "Head new" is now just "Head:".
+Notice that the prior "Head:" is now just "Head:".
 Every html tag class is present in the ::Tag namespace as class name + : (colon).
-Thus "Head:" is the same as "Head new".
+Thus "Head:" is the same as "Head:".
 IOW "Head:" is a proc that returns an object that can be used directly.
 Just remember to put "namespace import ::Tag::*" at the top of the namespace where tags will be used.

 Of course Tag::* elements can also be use in pages written as classes.
 Syntax is the same, Tag class followed by a colon: